datamesh-architecture/datamesh-architecture.com/README.md

 - Simple Dashboards
 - Visualize (intuitive) KPIs
 - run queries on operational database (on secondary node)
+- Limited JOINs and aggregations with other collections. complex aggregation framework

 _Example: Postgres_

+Build a separate database with read model for analytics.

 - good: easy
 - bad: index optimization necessary, integration issues later on